luismr/blueprint-prompts/python/README.md

 - Keep documentation up to date
 - Follow Python best practices and PEP guidelines
 - Consider security implications when setting up your project
+- When using DDD, ensure proper domain modeling and bounded context separation

 ## Future Prompts